githubber/photoprism/README.md

 ## How to contribute ##

 We welcome contributions of any kind.
-If you have a bug or an idea, read our [guide](https://docs.photoprism.org/en/latest/contribute/) before opening an issue.
+If you find a bug or have an idea, read our [guide](https://docs.photoprism.org/en/latest/contribute/) before opening an issue.
 Issues labeled [help wanted](https://github.com/photoprism/photoprism/labels/help%20wanted) /
 [easy](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy) can be